-The particular lamellar structure of the aragonite determines the typical iridescence of the mother-of-pearl.
+The particular lamellae structure of aragonite determines the typical iridescence of mother of pearl.

 The most used shells for making buttons are those of Trocus niloticus (mainly for shirting), Pinctata margaritifera, Turbo marmoratus and Haliotis.

-The buttons manufactured with the Haliotis (also called ears of the sea) are the most conspicuous for the effect of iridescence ranging from blue to green and purple.
+The buttons made with Haliotis (also called sea ears) are the most conspicuous due to the iridescence ranging from blue to green and purple.